Code noir: Sexual relations, marriage, and progeny

-Maternal Impact
+Maternal impact

 Code Noir acknowledged the existence of slave families and marriages.
-The Code recognized slaves marriages provided they were contracted according to the Catholic rite and attempted to regulate family life among slaves.
+The Code recognized slaves' marriages provided they were contracted according to the Catholic rite, and attempted to regulate family life among slaves.
 Mothers played a central role in maintaining family structures, and the Code addressed issues related to the separation of families through sales or other means.
-The status of a child's freedom was dependent on the mother's status at the time of birth.
-Article XIII cites that "...if a male slave has married a free woman, their children, either male or female, shall be free as is their mother, regardless of their father's condition of slavery.
+The child born to a slave woman was a slave; the child born to a free woman was free, per Article XIII: "...if a male slave has married a free woman, their children, either male or female, shall be free as is their mother, regardless of their father's condition of slavery.
 And if the father is free and the mother a slave, the children shall also be slaves".

-Article XII precises that "the children born in marriage to a male and a female slave will belong to the mother's master if they are owned by two different masters".
-This reliance upon the mother's status for the identification of the consequent child's status placed the majority of the slave-producing burden upon the enslaved women of the French colonies.
+Article XII states that "the children born in marriage to a male and a female slave will belong to the mother's master if they are owned by two different masters".
+This reliance upon the mother's status for the determination of the child's status placed the majority of the slave-producing burden upon the enslaved women of the French colonies.